-Luis Alberto Bravo (Milagro, 1979) is an Ecuadorian novelist, short story writer, and poet.
-His poetry collectioms include “Antropología pop” (2010) and “Utolands” (2011).
-In 2011, the Guadalajara International Book Festival named him one of the 25 best kept literary secrets of Latin America.
-He has authored the novels “Septiembre” (2013), “Hotel Bartleby” (2013), “El jardinero de los Rolling Stones” (2016), and “Crow” (2017).
-In 2022, he won the Jose Donoso Pareja Narrative Award for his short novel “Asia,” which blends fact and fiction in the retelling of a trip to Guayaquil, Ecuador, taken by American writer and artist William Burroughs in the 1950s.
+Luis Alberto Bravo Piña (Milagro, 1979) is an Ecuadorian writer, widely recognized for his novels, short stories, and poetry.
+His poetry collections, “Antropología pop” (2010) and “Utolands” (2011), have been particularly well-received.
+In 2011, Piña was named as one of the “25 best-kept literary secrets of Latin America” by the Guadalajara International Book Festival.
+His novelistic works include “Septiembre” (2013), “Hotel Bartleby” (2013), “El jardinero de los Rolling Stones” (2016), and “Crow” (2017).
+Bravo’s excellence in writing was further solidified in 2022 when he received the José Donoso Pareja Narrative Award for his short novel “Asia.”
+This innovative work skillfully interweaves historical events with fictional narrative, recounting a journey to Guayaquil, Ecuador, undertaken by the renowned American writer and artist William Burroughs in the 1950s.

 Continue reading “Luis Alberto Bravo”